skeeto/skeeto.github.com/about/index.md

 I also have a published paper: [ROP Gadget Prevalence and Survival under Compiler-based Binary Diversification Schemes][rop]

+### Donations

+Occasionally someone is particularly happy with my open source work or articles, and they'll ask if they can somehow donate money in support.
+I make a very comfortable living outside of my blog, so such donations are neither needed nor motivating.
+I'd much prefer your donation go to more beneficial and effective causes than be wasted on a stingy miser like me.
+So, instead, [**donate to GiveWell**][givewell].
+It's a sort of meta-charity that continuously analyzes where donations will have the greatest impact in the world and directs your money in that direction.

 ### Software Preferences

 In general I stick to smaller, simpler tools — especially those I can